-In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-15 (Subtopic 350-40), Intangibles - Goodwill and Other - Internal-Use Software - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract.
+In August 2018, the FASB issued ASU 2018-15 (Subtopic 350-40), Intangibles - Goodwill and Other - Internal-Use Software - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract.
 This ASU aligns the accounting for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the accounting for implementation costs incurred to develop or obtain internal-use software.
 ASU 2018-15 is effective for the Company in the first quarter of fiscal year 2021, and early adoption is permitted.
-The Company is assessing the impact of this guidance on its consolidated financial statements.
+The adoption of ASU 2018-15 is not expected to have a material impact on the Company's future consolidated financial statements.

-In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement (ASU 2018-13), which modifies the disclosure requirements on fair value measurements.
-ASU 2018-13 is effective for the Company in the first quarter of fiscal 2021, and earlier adoption is permitted.
-The Company is assessing the impact of this guidance on its consolidated financial statements.
+In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which modifies the disclosure requirements on fair value measurements.
+ASU 2018-13 is effective for the Company in the first quarter of fiscal year 2021, and earlier adoption is permitted.
+The Company is assessing the impact of this guidance on its consolidated financial statements and disclosures.

-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments and subsequent amendments to the initial guidance: ASU 2018-19, 2019-04, and 2019-05 (collectively, Topic 326).
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments and subsequent amendments to the initial guidance: ASU 2018-19, 2019-04, 2019-05, and 2020-03 (collectively, Topic 326).
 Topic 326 requires measurement and recognition of expected credit losses for financial assets held.
-Topic 326 is effective for the Company in the first quarter of fiscal 2021.
+Topic 326 is effective for the Company in the first quarter of fiscal year 2024.
 The Company is currently evaluating the impact of the standard on its consolidated financial statements and disclosures.